sanand0/til/til.md

   - [India Inflation Calculator](https://www.in2013dollars.com/india/inflation/1981?amount=25) - a rare inflation calculator with annual inflation rates baked in - shows that Rs 25 in 1981 is equivalent to Rs 540 in 2024.
 That's about 25 times more than the Rs 21 it costs today.
 - 26 Jan 2025.
 [A WebAssembly compiler that fits in a tweet](https://wasmgroundup.com/blog/wasm-compiler-in-a-tweet/) deconstructs a piece of JS that creates a tiny WebAssembly calculator.
 It's a great walk-through of JavaScript compression tricks and how WebAssembly works.
 [Simon Willison](https://simonwillison.net/2025/Jan/25/a-webassembly-compiler-that-fits-in-a-tweet/#atom-everything)
 - 26 Jan 2025.
 Brandon Sanderson has a [series of YouTube videos](https://www.youtube.com/watch?v=-6HOdHEeosc) where he teaches a course on magic systems.
+- 25 Jan 2025.
+Something I learned from a Sikkil Gurucharan concert.
+  - Make the subject of your talk the hero.
+Not yourself.
+Be a fan.
+Share your enthusiasm
+  - Get into the zone while presenting.
+- 24 Jan 2025.
+Something I learnt from [Aboorva Singeetham](https://youtu.be/AjoQTODx0rY):
+  - Kamal Hassan: "A farmer invests in crops.
+I'm an actor.
+So I invest in films."
+As a technologist, I guess I would invest in technology.
+  - "A person who has much more to give is unfazed by overwhelming demands because there is too much in him to overwhelm.
+He gives you 2 options in place of one."
 - 22 Jan 2025.
 Lessons from [Clear Thinking](https://www.goodreads.com/book/show/75665850-clear-thinking)
   - Watch out for four things: Emotion, Ego, Social confirmation, and Inertia/habit.
 Basically: adrenaline, testosterone, oxytocin, and dopamine.
 When you feel these, consider doing the opposite.
   - Here's what makes us prone to emotion.
 Sleep deprivation.
 Hunger.
 Unknown places.
 Fatigue.
 Distraction.
 Stress (e.g. feeling rushed).